TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 pre processor between database data and Fluid templates.

-Still, the :ref:`TypoScript Reference <t3tsref:start>` reference document that goes deep into the incredible power of Frontent TypoScript is daily bread for Integrators.
+Still, the :ref:`TypoScript Reference <t3tsref:start>` reference document that goes deep into the incredible power of Frontend TypoScript is daily bread for Integrators.

 :ref:`TSconfig Reference <t3tsconfig:start>`